hsand/pia-wg/README.md

 ## Config file

-You can store your user, pass, and region in a `config.yaml` file:
+You can store your username, password, and region in a `config.yaml` file in the same directory as the script:
 ```
 pia:
     username: pXXXXXXX